Well-posedness and large deviations for 2-D Stochastic Navier-Stokes equations with jumps: Verification of the Claim-LDP-2

 \item [(C2-0)] {trajectories} of $X^{\eps}$ belong to $\UT$ $\mathbb{Q}$-a.s.,

-\item [(C3-0)] the following equality holds, in $\rV^\prime$, for all $t\in[0,T]$, $\mathbb{Q}$-a.s.:
+\item [(C3-0)] the following equality holds, in $\rH$, for all $t\in[0,T]$, $\mathbb{Q}$-a.s.:

-\end{itemize} Let us note that despite the fact that the two measures $\Q$ and $\mathbb{P}^{\eps}_T$ are equivalent are equivalent, the equality \eqref{eqn-C3-b} does not follow from \eqref{eqn-C3} without an additional justification.
-We will provide this justification below.
+\end{itemize} Note that despite the two measures $\Q$ and $\mathbb{P}^{\eps}_T$ being equivalent, equality \eqref{eqn-C3-b} does not follow from \eqref{eqn-C3} without additional justification.
+We provide this justification below.
+The proof is divided into two steps.\\ {\textbf{Step 1}:} We prove that the process $X^{\eps}$ satisfies (C1-0)-(C3-0).

-Let us observe that obviously condition (C1) implies condition (C1-0).
-In view of assertion (S3) in Lemma \ref{lem LDP stochastic star}, i.e. that the measures $\Q$ and $\mathbb{P}^{\eps}_T$ are equivalent, condition (C2) implies condition (C2-0).
+Let us observe that obviously, condition (C1) implies condition (C1-0).
+In view of assertion (S3) in Theorem \ref{thm-Girsanov}, i.e., that the measures $\Q$ and $\mathbb{P}^{\eps}_T$ are equivalent, condition (C2) implies condition (C2-0).

-We are now to prove that condition (C3-0) holds as well.
-For this aim let us fix a natural number $n$ (in view of the definition \eqref{eqn-A_b} of the set $\bar{\mathbb{A}}_b$).
-Let us begin by observing that equality (\ref{eq3 prop2 00}) can be rewritten as
+We are now in position to prove that condition (C3-0) holds as well.
+For this, let us fix a natural number $n$ (in view of the definition \eqref{eqn-A_b} of the set $\bar{\mathbb{A}}_b$).
+Observe that equality (\ref{eq3 prop2 00}) can be rewritten as

 The second equality follows from Proposition \ref{prop-PRM-b} because $\phieps(s,z,\omega)=1$ if $(s,z,\omega)\in[0,T]\times K_n^c \times \bar{\Omega}$.